ZoneMinder/zmeventnotification/hook_example/README.md

 **STEP 1: Make sure the scripts(s) work**
 - Run the python script manually with `--image <path/to/image/image.jpg>` to see if it works
 - `./detect_wrapper.sh <eid>` --> make sure it downloads a proper image for that eid.
 Make sure it correctly invokes detect.py If not, fix it.
+Note that by default the wrapper script passed the `--delete` option to remove the downloaded image.
+While testing, remove the `--delete` option
 - Make sure the `IMAGE_PATH` you've chosen in `detect_wrapper.sh` is WRITABLE by www-data (or apache) before you move to step 2

 **STEP 2: run zmeventnotification in MANUAL mode**